-Although Brown offers a wide range of concentration programs across its 44 departments, a small number of students have academic interests that fall beyond the scope of these offerings.
-Brown allows such students to design their own concentrations through the Independent Concentration (IC) program.
-The IC program is for exceptionally dedicated students who are willing to spend extra time and effort creating a “new” concentration, representing a coherent field of study that Brown simply does not offer.
+Although Brown offers nearly 80 concentrations, a small number of students have academic interests that fall beyond the scope of these offerings.
+Brown allows these students to design their own concentrations through the Independent Concentration (IC) program.
+The IC program is for exceptionally dedicated students who are willing to spend extra time and effort creating a “new” concentration, representing a coherent field of study that Brown does not offer.
 Such fields may include emerging topics, such as "sustainable technology," or broader interdisciplinary areas, such as "Southern Studies."
 As of 2010, the Independent Concentration also includes some already approved (though rarely selected) concentration offerings.
 Students wishing to declare one of these established "tracks" need to work with the relevant concentration advisors.
-Students interested in pursuing an Independent Concentration are strongly encouraged to speak with the Curricular Resource Center's IC Coordinator and with the IC Dean (Dean Rodriguez) and to review previous proposals in the CRC's library.
+Students interested in pursuing an Independent Concentration are strongly encouraged to review the IC website, speak with the Curricular Resource Center's IC Coordinator and with the IC Dean (Dean Rodriguez) and to review previous proposals in the CRC's library.

 Students in this concentration will:

 All concentrators must complete either a one-semester capstone project or a year-long Honors thesis.
 Please consult the program's website for admission procedures and requirements.

 This concentration allows you to address the following Liberal Learning goals:

 Alumni who have created their own concentration at Brown have gone into a variety of industries, including medicine, architecture, and finance.
 Continuing the entrepreneurial spirit that led them to create their own concentrations, many are now chief executive officers and presidents of their firms.